DaveBackus/Data_Bootcamp_Book/intro.md

 **Ask for help.**  If you get stuck, ask for help -- from friends, from your Bootcamp classmates (post a problem), or from us (the teachers of the course).

 **Work on your [Google fu](http://english.stackexchange.com/questions/19967/what-does-google-fu-mean).**  With a little help from Google, you will find that many of your questions have been asked before.
 Even better, they have been answered.
 One way to find them:  Google something like "python [problem]."
+Don't forget the problem; without it, you get pages and pages of snakes.

 <!--
 There are answers in lots of places, but the best one is [Stack Overflow](http://stackoverflow.com/questions/tagged/python).